czivic/christinezivic/README.md

 Thanks for stopping by!
-Feel free to explore my repositories, and reach out if you'd like to discuss potential collaborations or opportunities.
+Feel free to reach out if you'd like to see private repos and discuss potential collaborations or opportunities.